Danzas Argentinas

 Danzas Argentinas (Argentine Dances), Op.
 2, is a set of three dances for solo piano written in 1937 by Alberto Ginastera, one of the leading Latin American composers of the 20th century.
 It was written while still a student at the National Conservatory, and was his first published composition.

+Dances

 Danza del viejo boyero, Op.
 2 no. 1

 The first piece, Danza del viejo boyero ("Dance of the Old Herdsman"), immediately strikes the ear as being odd.
 The reason is as simple as it is strange: the left hand plays only black notes, while the right plays only white notes.
-This means it is composed of two modes (bitonality), with the right hand in C Major and the left in D♭ Major.
+This means it is composed of two modes (bitonality), with the right hand in C major and the left in D♭ major.
 Despite the seemingly unavoidable cacophony of that arrangement, Ginastera manages to frame a simple and charming melody through the use of rhythm and texture.
-The piece ends with a chord (E - A - D - G - B), the notes of a guitar when tuning.
+The piece ends with a chord (E–A–D–G–B), the notes of a guitar when tuning.
 As a result of the criollo influence while looking for an Argentinian language, this was one of Ginastera's favourite chords.